Mexico, Binghamton, NY

 Last verified:

-Mexico Neighborhood Market Intelligence
+Mexico Neighborhood Overview

 The Mexico neighborhood is a historic and architecturally rich residential area on Binghamton's West Side.
 Bordered roughly by Main Street to the north, the Chenango River to the east, and Riverside Drive to the south, it is part of the larger West Side Historic District.
 The neighborhood's name is a legacy of the mid-19th century, when local soldiers returning from the Mexican-American War were granted land in this area, giving streets their distinctive names like Chapin, Juarez, and Monterey.